 I am grateful for…

 A gratitude practice is not about making a list.
 It is about noticing, really noticing, what is around us, and what is within us.
-And all of us can integrate a steady gratitude practice in three steps:
+And all of us can integrate into each day a simple, daily gratitude practice in three steps: